Pumpkin-Empire/Pumpkin-Spice-A-Deep-Dive/README.md

 ![docker containers](/static/dockercontainers.png)

 We can check the result of the API request and writing to postgres by clicking on the container ending in 'api 1'.
-This is usually the 4th container in the list.

 ![docker response](/static/dockerresponse.png)